gensign/gensign.github.io/README.md

 ## About Me

-    1. How I got into Data Analysis
-    2. What interests me about data
-    3. WHere does my passions lie in data analytics
+    During college, I developed a keen interest in data analysis, particularly its applications in diverse fields.
+I'm passionate about using data to solve both professional and personal challenges, finding satisfaction in solving problems and informed decisions.

-# Contact Details and Links
+## Contact Details and Links

 ## Projects
     Project 1:
-    SUmmary of Project 1
+    Summary of Project 1

     Project 2:
-    SUmmary of Porject 2
+    Summary of Porject 2

     Project 3:
-    SUmmary of Project 3
+    Summary of Project 3